-It was obvious to me in the 90s, that my upbringing was remarkably different from other girls on our street.
+It was evident to me in the 90s that my upbringing was remarkably different from other girls on our street.
 The boys had more freedom and voice.
 Girls and women were seen and not heard.
-It wasn’t stated but it was visible in the ways women always deferred to men.
+It wasn’t stated, but it was visible in the ways women always deferred to men.

 I started calling myself a feminist after a course in Women and Development in Sociology.
 Feminists aim to dismantle the shackles of patriarchy, that social system where men dominate women by holding all the power.
 Nothing more.
 Nothing less.

 I haven’t always worn the label with pride.
 The F-word was forbidden when I was growing up – women who called themselves feminists were seen as (Chimamanda Adichie described in her 2012 speech) “unhappy, westernised haters of men.”
 They were mocked for pushing for rights, the African culture and religion hadn’t bestowed on women.

 In university, feminist was the ‘insult’ guys used for women they perceived as difficult or opinionated.
 Feminists were unpopular.
 It wasn’t something you called yourself if you wanted to be liked or married.
 I so badly wanted to be loved and married.

 The long story is that feminism is finally gaining roots in Ghana.
 It has been a gradual growth.
 More and more women are now proudly claiming feminism and identifying as my feminists.
 I have found sisters who believe in the equality of all sexes and are unafraid to state so.
 It is delightful and encouraging to finally find company.